Daily Morning Prayer for Tuesday, February 21

 (we name our prayers and intercessions, silently or aloud)

-working in the world
+alive in the world today,

 The General Thanksgiving